 - What problems do they foresee with the execution of the research?

 Then, make the commitment.
 Choose the one that you feel most confident about having now considered both your opinion and the feedback from others.

-In this post, I’ve proposed a straightforward 6-step plan to finding relevant dissertation topic ideas and then narrowing them down to finally chose one winner.
+In this post, I’ve proposed a straightforward 6-step plan to finding relevant research topic ideas and then narrowing them down to finally chose one winner.
 To recap:

 - Understand the basics of academic research, as well as your university’s specific requirements for a dissertation, thesis or research project.